Universite-Gustave-Eiffel/acoustic-toolbox/README.md

 ## Installation

 The latest release can be found on PyPI and installed with `pip install acoustic-toolbox`.

 Otherwise, you can clone this repository and install with `pip install` or `pip install -e` when you want an editable install.

 ## Examples

-Several examples can be found in the `examples` folder.
+Several examples can be found in the `docs/examples` folder.

 ## Tests